Oxalis tuberosa: Molecular markers

 Numerous studies have additionally described oca diversity through molecular approaches to study protein and genetic variation.
-Molecular markers, such as allozymes (e.g., del Río, 1999) and inter-simple sequence repeats (e.g., Pissard et al., 2006), show oca diversity to be low relative to other crops, probably because of its vegetative mode of propagation.
+Molecular markers, such as allozymes and inter-simple sequence repeats, show oca diversity to be low relative to other crops, probably because of its vegetative mode of propagation.
 While genetic differentiation corresponds well with folk classification, cluster analyses indicate that folk cultivars are not perfect clones, but rather genetically heterogeneous groupings.

 Edibility

 Oca is cultivated primarily for its edible stem tuber, but the leaves and young shoots can also be eaten as a green vegetable.
 Mature stems can be used similarly to rhubarb.
 Andean communities have various methods to process and prepare tubers, and in Mexico oca is eaten raw with salt, lemon, and hot pepper.
 The flavor is often slightly tangy, but there is a considerable degree of flavor difference between varieties, and some are not acidic.
 Texture ranges from crunchy (like a carrot) when raw or undercooked, to starchy or mealy when fully cooked.

+In Aotearoa New Zealand, they are first boiled 3-4 minutes, to remove the oxalates, until the skins are less pink.
+Then baked on a sheet pan in a tablespoon of vegetable oil at 200-220C for 20 minutes or until the skins are lightly browned.